jdlich/cas-docs/content/chapters/10-design-and-branding.md

 ## Workflow

 After you make changes, the quickest way to see the results in a browser is to copy them to tomcat.
-You do not need to rebuild CAS every time you make a change.
+(You do not need to rebuild CAS every time to see your changes.)

 `rsync` is a handy (and powerful) command line utility that is perfect for the job.